nandiniramakrishnan/findplacesofinterest/README.md

 # findplacesofinterest
-A web application to find nearby places of interest, using React.js, Node.js and Foursquare
+A web application to find nearby places of interest, using React.js, Node.js and Foursquare.

-Perform the following steps to get nearby places of interest from Foursquare.
 This uses the Foursquare API's Venue Search endpoint.

+Perform the following steps to run the webapp locally.

 To run the application for the first time:
 `./app.sh`